How to Get Rid of Diaper Rash and Fever in Infants

 Diaper rash is red, tender-looking patches of skin that appear on a baby’s bottom or genital area.
 This irritated skin can be present in just a few spots or all over the diaper area.
 This rash will make your baby’s skin sensitive to the touch, and this mild pain may result in crying when the area is touched or cleaned.

-While this ailment is very common in babies, most of the time, it is not very serious and can be easily treated at home.
+While this ailment is very common in babies, most of the time it is not very serious and can be easily treated at home.
 However, some cases of diaper rash can become more serious.

 More severe cases of diaper rash may involve pimples, blisters, or sores, and an infection of the aggravated area may give the skin a bright red, inflamed, and swollen appearance.
 The surface area of the rash may expand, and in some severe cases of diaper rash, blood may appear in your baby’s stool.
-In these rare cases, symptoms will persist and potentially get worse despite consistent at-home treatment
+In these rare cases, symptoms will persist and potentially get worse despite consistent at-home treatment.

 How Often Does Diaper Rash Occur

-Diaper rash occurs most often in infants from birth until about three years of age or as long as the child is in diapers.
+Diaper rash occurs most often in infants from birth until about three years of age, or as long as the child is in diapers.
 While this rash is commonly associated with babies, it can become an issue for anyone wearing a diaper regularly.

 Most parents will need to treat diaper rash once every two months, most frequently when their child is between nine to twelve months of age.
 Normally, diaper rash will resolve in three to four days with the proper treatment.
+If the rash has not improved after three to four days of consistent at-home care, it may indicate a secondary yeast or bacterial infection, and a healthcare provider should be consulted.
+Understanding when to take a baby to urgent care for fever can also help parents gauge when the combination of diaper rash and rising temperature crosses the threshold into something that needs professional evaluation.

 Causes of Diaper Rash

 Most commonly, diaper rash is caused by a bacterial infection.
 When not taken care of properly, a baby’s diaper can create the perfect environment for said bacteria to grow.
 However, there are also other potential causes of diaper rash.
-Keep reading to learn more about the potential causes of diaper rash.

 Moisture from Feces or Urine